Sadhguru: Spirituality

 Although Vasudev was not brought up in a spiritual household, he recollects one of his first spiritual experiences occurring after he turned 25.
 On 23 September 1982, he drove up Chamundi Hill, and as he sat on a stone, Vasudev had his first spiritual experience.
 He explained that, "All my life I had thought, this is me...But now the air I was breathing, the rock on which I was sitting, the atmosphere around me — everything had become me."
 After about six days, Vasudev had another similar experience at home.
 Six weeks later, he left his businesses and travelled extensively, in an effort to seek insight into his spiritual experiences.
 After about a year of meditation and travel, he decided to teach yoga to share his inner experience.

-Personal interests
+Personal life

 In his earlier years, Vasudev had a love for driving motorcycles.
 One of his favourite places to drive was the Chamundi Hills in Mysore, though he sometimes drove much further, including to Nepal.
+Vasudev advocates vegetarianism, but whilst traveling with no vegetarian food sources available, he eats seafood.
+He practices the Sun Salutation for 40 minutes a day.

+Vasudev married his wife, Vijaykumari, in 1984.
+In 1990, Vijaykumari and Jaggi had their only child, Radhe.
+Vijaykumari died on 23 January 1997.
+A complaint from Vijaykumari's father alleged that Vasudev killed her, but was later dismissed by police.
+Radhe trained in Bharatanatyam at the Kalakshetra Foundation in Chennai.
+She married Indian classical vocalist Sandeep Narayan in 2014.